GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/08.871-880/03.The-Bright-Forever/docs.md

 Then we'll lay us down to slumber,
 But the night will soon be o'er;
 In the bright, the bright forever,
 We shall wake, to weep no more.

-Chorus:
-On the banks beyond the river
-We shall meet, no more to sever;
-In the bright, the bright forever,
-In the summer land of song.
+[Chorus]

 3.
 O the bliss of life eternal!